-7. Empirical Application and Validation
+7. On Empirical Estimation and Validation

 We now explore the connection between our model and data.
 To this end, we first present a model that motivates the usage of market share data in order to infer the utility of rationally inattentive consumers.
 We then sketch parallels with a second stream of literature that aims at testing the model from an experimental researcher's perspective.
+In order to avoid confusion with the notion of "state" in empirical studies, which often alludes to a consumer's purchase history, we refer to the state of the world as "type" hereon.